The L-Homology Fundamental Class for IP-Spaces and the Stratified Novikov Conjecture: Extensions of some results from

-We begin by showing that the results of \cite[Subsections 6.2 and 6.3]{friedmanmcclure} all remain valid with the field $F$ replaced by a PID $R$.
-We will use the notation of those subsections, except that we denote singular chains by $S_*$ instead of $C_*$; in particular in this appendix we use $I^{\bar p}S_*$ (instead of $IS^{\bar p}_*$ as in previous sections) for intersection chains.
-First we have the analog of \cite[Proposition 6.4]{friedmanmcclure}.
+In this appendix we show that the results of \cite[Subsections 6.2 and 6.3]{friedmanmcclure} remain valid with the field $F$ replaced by $\Z$.
+We will use the notation of those subsections, except that we denote singular chains by $S_*$ instead of $C_*$ and we write $IS^{\bar p}_*$ instead of $I^{\bar p}C_*$ and $IS^{\bar p,\uu}_*$ instead of $I_\uu^{\bar p}C_*$.